csc-training/elements-of-hpc/supercomputer/introduction-to-lumi.md

 # The LUMI supercomputer

-The LUMI supercomputer will start its operations in CSC’s data center in Kajaani, Finland in 2021.
+The LUMI supercomputer will begin operatng in CSC’s data center in Kajaani, Finland in 2021.
 In its final configuration, it will be one of the world’s fastest supercomputers.

 LUMI is a unique European endeavor, with ten European countries and the EuroHPC Joint Undertaking (EuroHPC JU) investing in one joint system.
 It is set to boost research, employment, and competitiveness throughout Europe.
 The system supplier is Hewlett Packard Enterprise (HPE), providing an HPE Cray EX supercomputer with next generation AMD EPYC CPUs and AMD Instinct GPUs.
 In addition to the remarkable computing power, LUMI is also one of the world’s most advanced platforms for artificial intelligence, and it will be one of the world’s best known scientific instruments throughout its lifetime.